peter-facko/PPnetwork/README.md

 so don't set a flag which is not true for the Command (i.e. unique name when there are two Commands with such name).

-One flag that also changes parsing is `CommandFlags.OneLongArgument`, which makes the Command accept one argument but also changes the parsing of it's arguments.
+The one flag that also changes the behavior is `CommandFlags.OneLongArgument`, which makes the Command accept one argument but also changes the parsing of it's arguments.
 For more information see [Command Parsing](#Command-Parsing).